forsbergsskola-se/201-algorithms-and-datastructures-Jacob-Roming/README.md

 Each player would do this once per other player.
 This would lead to poor scaling in situations with many players.
 This problem could be mitigated by not reevaluating paths between pair of players that have already been calculated (but in reverse) by another player.
-But this would significantly increase code complexity and would not solve the problem entirely.
+But this would increase code complexity and would not solve the problem entirely.

 Another problem that might arrise is that the algorithm will never find the node that is actually the most efficent meeting spot.
 This is because the algorithm simpy tries to travel between each player as efficently as possible, so many nodes will never be visited and evaluated.